ComposeCode/AWS-Solution-Architect-Associate-course-helper/chapter1/section1-1.md

 - Networking & Content Delivery
 - AWS Global Infrastructure

+These sections are broken down into specific services over the rest of the chapter.

 ### What are availability Zones?

 AWS is made available globally across the world.
 Each location AWS is available is split into regions and availability zones.
 Each region is a separate geographic area.
 Each region has multiple, isolated locations, known as availability zones (they usually have 2 or more availability zones).